Hollywood Insider - News Entertainment & Culture

 Related article: Video: Red Carpet Arrivals in Greece During the Premiere of ‘Rise’

-Papakaliatis made us fall in love with Greece (more specifically Paxos), with the idea of island life and most importantly with the characters back in season one.
+Papakaliatis made us fall in love with Greece (more specifically Paxos) in season one.
 For the second chapter, he will extend it to Athens and the characters in this season are even more developed, merely ready for us to fall even deeper in love with them.
-Between seasons one and two, this show has some of the most stunning sceneries in television.
-It’ll leave you impatiently itching to get plane tickets to Greece.
+Between seasons one and two, this show has some of the most stunning sceneries.
+It’ll leave you wanting to book your tickets to Greece.
 The writing is another strong feature this season.
 Each and every character is multidimensional and has some kind of character arc.
-This is more true in the first season than the most recent one, but music is a character in this show.
 Kostas Christides is the series composer and he did such an extraordinary job at making the music a symbol of the overall story and of Kleila and Orestis’ story.

 Related article: EVOLUTION: Every Ryan Gosling Role From 1995 to 2020, All Performances Exceptionally Poignant